hashicorp/otto/website/source/intro/getting-started/dev.html.md

 If this is your first time running this command, Otto may have asked for permission to install [Vagrant](https://vagrantup.com), which it uses under the covers.
-In this case, it probably also downloaded a fairly large (~350 MB) base image for your environment.
+In this case, it may have also installed [VirtualBox](http://www.virtualbox.org) as well as a fairly large (~350 MB) base image for your environment.
 This is a one time cost.

 The whole process to go from nothing to development environment probably